 The self-proclaimed "Headmaster of Despair Academy", Back from the Dead.
 Monokuma is very eager to see society's biggest hopefuls start killing each other, so he hijacks Usami's "field trip", mutilates her into his "little sister" Monomi and imposes the "School Life of Mutual Killing" rules on the island once again.
 In reality, he is once again the persona of Junko Enoshima, now an AI, who hijacked the observer position in the program from Usami.

-- All Crimes Are Equal: Upon hearing that someone might have (but actually didn't) broken the rules by changing clothes in the beach house shower room, Monokuma quickly shows up on the scene toting a machine gun.
+- All Crimes Are Equal: Upon hearing that someone might have broken the rules by changing clothes in the beach house shower room (which no one actually did), Monokuma quickly shows up on the scene toting a machine gun.

 - Artificial Intelligence: He's a virtual AI rather than a series of robots like he was in the first game.